stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    - Configures an application credential and helper programs on the control node, using the [rebuild](../../ansible/roles/rebuild/README.md) role.
-5. An admin submits Slurm jobs, one for each node, to a special "rebuild" partition using the adhoc playbook `rebuild-via-slurm.yml`.
+5. An admin submits Slurm jobs, one for each node, to a special "rebuild" partition using the adhoc playbook `rebuild-via-slurm.yml` which also unlocks the compute instances.
 Because this partition has higher priority than the partitions normal users can use, these rebuild jobs become the next job in the queue for every node (although any jobs currently running will complete as normal).
 6. Because these rebuild jobs have the `--reboot` flag set, before launching them the Slurm control node runs a [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) which compares the current image for the node to the one in the cluster